Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 <br />

-Taking a look at the bytecode we see that on the second line down we have the name of the function, followed by the pointer to the function.
-It also has a count of parameters, registers, nesting level, age, and a frame size.
-Then we see `LdaSmi 5` followed by a `return`.
-This is an interesting section, we can see that the return outright matches to our JS, this means we already know instantly that this is the return of our function.
-As for the more interesting `LdaSmi`, this is actually a command, `Ld` stands for `load`, `a` stands for `accumulator`, `Smi` stands for `Small integer`, if we put all this together, what this is saying; "<em>load into the accumulator a small integer of the value 5</em>".
-This is a piece of `Assembly`, meaning it is in a human readable form, if we lookg ch is an interesting sectionto the left of this, we see `0d 05`, this is a piece of hexadecimal, `0c` being our instruction code `05` being the number value, if we change this to `return7` this number will change accordingly (give it a try!).
+Taking a look at the `bytecode` we see that on the second line down we have the name of the function, followed by the pointer to the function.
+We also see a count of parameters, registers, nesting level, age, and a frame size.
+We then move down to our first command (`LdaSmi 5`) followed by a `return`.
+This is an interesting section, we can see that the return outright matches to our JS, this means we already know, instantly, that this is the return of our function.
+As for the more interesting `LdaSmi`, this is actually a command; `Ld` standing for `load`, `a` for `accumulator`, `Smi` : `Small integer`.
+Putting all this together, the command can be interpreted as; "<em>load into the accumulator a small integer of the value 5</em>".
+This is a piece of `Assembly`, meaning it is in a human readable form, if we traverse a little further to the left, we see `0d 05`, a piece of hexadecimal, `0c` being our instruction code `05` being the number value.
+Should we change this to `return7` this number will change accordingly (give it a try!).

 ### The Accumulator

-The accumulator is ancient in terms of computing technology. it is a register in which the intermediate arithmetic logic unit results are stored.
-It has similarities to the `Turing Machine` and is also a part of the `Von Neumann Architecture` pictured here:
+The accumulator is ancient in terms of computing technology. it is a register in which the intermediate arithmetic logic unit results are stored and bares resemblance to the original `Turing Machine`.
+It is also a part of the `Von Neumann Architecture` pictured here:

 <div align="center">